 Wilson Disease Center of Excellence

 Gastroenterology specializes in the diagnosis and treatment of diseases of the gastrointestinal system of the body, which includes the esophagus, stomach, intestines, liver, gall bladder, pancreas, colon and rectum.
-The 2012 U.S. News and World Report's Best Hospitals ranking positions the gastroenterology program at the University of Michigan as the best among Michigan hospitals.
 Founded in 1947, the Division of Gastroenterology also has established a number of programs and clinics that provide specialized support for patients and their caregivers.
 These include: